ASTM D3078 Leaks in Flexible Packaging by Bubble Emission

 If there are bubbles present to leak in a specimen during the rise of vacuum, or when held at full vacuum, the specimen has failed the test.

 This standard test method includes a report with general and specific information.
 General information includes the date, time, location, and test engineer.
-Specific information in the report may include the time period held at maximum vacuum.
+Specific information in the report may include the period held at maximum vacuum.
 Other specific information encompassed in the report is the identification of the specimen and material tested.

 Expert ASTM D3078 Package Testing